warhazzard/project-premium-coffeeshop-location/README.md

 #### <u>Crime Analysis Using KDE</u>

 **Objective:**
-&emsp; Identify high-crime areas to avoid placing the store.
+Identify high-crime areas to avoid placing the store.

 **Tool:**
-&emsp; ArcGIS Pro (`Measure of Spread, Directional Trend - SDE, Ripley's K function, Kernel Density`)
+ArcGIS Pro (`Measure of Spread, Directional Trend - SDE, Ripley's K function, Kernel Density`)

 **Output:**
-&emsp; Heatmap of crime hotspots
+Heatmap of crime hotspots

 **Notes:**
 &emsp; To begin the analysis, point data for crimes, assaults, and burglaries was examined to identify any inherent spatial patterns within the city.
 The primary objective was to locate zones with a relatively higher risk of criminal activity.